-It’s quite possible that everything I witnessed in Flash is pre-programmed, hardwired stimulus response, and I might tend to agree with that at first, but then I think about us humans… aren’t we also programmed the same way?
+It’s quite possible that everything I witnessed in Flash is pre-programmed, hardwired stimulus-response, (and I might even tend to agree with that at first), but then I think about us humans.
+Aren’t we also programmed the same way?

 Flash did certain behavior to get a specific need met.
 We do certain behavior to get our specific needs met too.

 When it comes down to it, every single animal and insect on earth has sensory receptors of some sort (eyes, ears, nose, skin, etc) that are designed to experience the world in which we live so that we can map out a path of survival that leads to some sort of semblance of peace and/or comfort.

 And the more each of us thrives, the more confident we feel in more situations.
 Along the same lines, the more we suffer, the more submissive and fearful we get just trying to survive.
-These aren’t absolutes as there are always exceptions and exceptional animals (are you one?), but for the most part we are all having a sensory experience of the world.
+These aren’t absolutes as there are always exceptions, and exceptional animals (are you one?), but for the most part we are all having a sensory experience of the world.

 The meaning we give to that experience is what leads us down a path of suffering or peace.

 But it’s a lot harder to tell what’s going on in the minds of the other creatures in our life because we are just not aware of their experience of the world.

 Does a fish have emotions?
 If it’s still hard to believe then perhaps the definition of “emotion” has to change to accommodate behaviors beyond those that are easily observed.
 It’s easy to see and understand a smile or a wagging tail but truly challenging to see the emotion in a creature that doesn’t have the ability to smile or express itself in other, more obvious ways.

 The lesson in all of this was for me to expand my compassion to all living things knowing that they are having a similar experience as us.
 Could this expand to insects?
 They also have eyes, legs, a brain, and so on.